Privacy Notice for Candidates

 If you fail to provide information or it is inaccurate

 If you fail to provide information when requested (or it is inaccurate), and it is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application successfully.
-For example, if we require a DBS check or references for the role and you fail to provide us with relevant details, we will not be able to take your application further.
+For example, if we require references for the role and you fail to provide us with relevant details, we will not be able to take your application further.

 - How we use particularly sensitive personal information